Donor Profile

 Read more about Norway’s ODA related to Gender Equality

 Global health: Norway’s longstanding prioritization of global health was reinforced by the COVID-19 pandemic.
+The ‘health’ budget line within Norway’s ODA budget stood at NOK3.7 billion ( US$385 million) for 2023.
 According to Norad’s 2021 statistics, Norway’s contributions towards health-related ODA, including core support for multilateral organizations, stood at NOK7.9 billion, or US$920 million, in 2021.
-Of this, NOK2.9 billion, or US$338 million, supported COVID-19 response in LICs.
+Of this, NOK2.9 billion ( US$338 million), supported COVID-19 response in LICs.

 In the fall of 2019, the government launched its strategy Better Health, Better Lives, which focuses specifically on combatting non-communicable diseases through development cooperation (applicable from 2020-2024).